Medieval Louvre Castle: Demolition and rebuilding

-In 1525, Francis I of France was defeated in Pavia and held prisoner.
-During his captivity, the court interfered with the king's decisions using its droit de remontrance (right of remonstrance in French).
-In addition, the faculty of theology and the Parliament of Paris started to show some independence.
-The king held a lit de justice on 24, 26 and 27 July 1526, during which he demonstrated his authority and decided to take back his kingdom and make the Louvre castle his main residence in Paris.
+In 1525, Francis I of France was defeated at Pavia and held prisoner.
+During his captivity, the court interfered with the King's decisions using its droit de remontrance (French for right of remonstrance).
+In addition, the faculty of theology and the Parlement of Paris started to show some independence.
+The King held a lit de justice on 24, 26 and 27 July 1526, during which he demonstrated his authority and decided to take back his kingdom and make the Louvre castle his main residence in Paris.
 As a symbol of his authority, he ordered the demolition of the dungeon in 1528 in order to build an Italian style palace.
 In 1546, he charged the architect Pierre Lescot to build a modern palace in the spirit of the Renaissance architecture, with a large hôtel particulier and ceremonial rooms.
 After the death of Francis in 1547, his son Henry II of France continued the work by Pierre Lescot.
 Between December 1546 and March 1549, he had the west wall destroyed to build a ballroom and the south wall to erect the royal pavilion (1553–1556), which housed the royal apartments and the small gallery.

 After the death of Henry II, his widow Catherine de' Medici continued the development of the south wing for her apartments.
 From 1564 onwards, she prioritised the construction of the new Tuileries Palace and the establishment of a large Renaissance garden.

 Under Henry III of France, the Louvre became a space for royalty, a place of entertainment and the theater of historical events such as the marriage of the future King Henry IV of France with Margaret of Valois, which led to the St. Bartholomew's Day massacre in 1572.

-During his reign, Henry IV destroyed the remaining elements on the south side, including the moat, in order to build the Grande galerie (Great Gallery in French) connecting the Louvre and the Tuileries.
+During his reign, Henry IV destroyed the remaining elements on the south side, including the moat, in order to build the Grande Galerie (Great Gallery in French) connecting the Louvre and the Tuileries.
 This was completed in 1610.
 He also began the construction of the Cour Carrée on the base of the existing Lescot wing.
 The surface was four times the size of the original medieval court.
 Some buildings between the two palaces were also destroyed.
 This project, named le Grand Dessein (the Grand Design in French), also had a military function by establishing a covered walkway between the Louvre and the Tuileries outside the city walls.
 Henry IV created this walkway in case he needed to flee on horseback during a riot.

-In order to establish his power, on 24 April 1617 the young Louis XIII of France murdered Concino Concini, the favorite of his mother Marie de' Medici, at the entrance gate connecting the castle to the city.
+In order to establish his power, on 24 April 1617 the young Louis XIII murdered Concino Concini, the favorite of his mother Marie de' Medici, at the entrance gate connecting the castle to the city.

 Louis XIII demolished the northern part of the medieval enclosure in order to extend the Lescot wing in this direction, providing symmetry.
-The eastern part was demolished by Louis XIV of France to allow for the construction of the Louvre Colonnade.
+The eastern part was demolished by Louis XIV to allow for the construction of the Louvre Colonnade.